-- Controls, minimizes or eliminates, to the extent necessary to protect human health and the environment, post-closure escape of hazardous waste, hazardous constituents, leachate, contaminated run-off, or hazardous waste decomposition products to the groundwater or surface waters or to the atmosphere; and
+- Minimizes the need for further maintenance by controlling, minimizing or eliminating, to the extent necessary to protect human health and the environment, the post-closure escape of hazardous waste, hazardous constituents, leachate, contaminated run-off, or hazardous waste decomposition products to the groundwater or surface waters or to the atmosphere;

-An extension to the 90-day closure period may be granted on a case-by-case basis.
+Note: an extension to the 90-day closure period may be granted on a case-by-case basis.

 At least 30 -days prior to commencement of partial closure activities and 60 days prior to commencement of final closure activities, the LQG must complete a Pre-closure Notification Form.

 Based on the information provided in the Pre-closure Notification Form, a Closure Plan may be required.
 The Closure Plan must identify all portions of the facility that are subject to closure including short-term storage areas, equipment, and structures to be removed and/or decontaminated, and Locations at the facility where discharges of hazardous waste or releases of hazardous materials are likely to be encountered.
 The Closure Plan shall provide a schedule for all closure activities and identify how each portion of the facility identified will be closed, methods for removing transporting, treating, storing or disposing of hazardous waste, criteria for determining extent of decontamination necessary, procedures for removing and decontaminating, the sampling and analytical testing methods that will be used to evaluate the effectiveness of decontamination procedures, and any other activities.